cpjreynolds/rustty/README.md

 ## Intro

-Rustty is a terminal UI library that provides a simple, elegant abstraction over the underlying system.
+Rustty is a terminal UI library that provides a concise, elegant abstraction over an underlying terminal device.

-Rustty is based on the concept of cells and events; a terminal is an array of cells, each holding a character and a set of foreground and background styles.
+Rustty is based on the concepts of cells and events.
+The terminal display is an array of cells, each holding a character and a set of foreground and background styles.
 Events are how a terminal communicates changes in its state; each event represents some form of action by the user, be it a keypress or a window resize.
 Each terminal has an event stream that receives input events that a program can